theshipsfavoritecaptain/theshipsfavoritecaptain/README.md

-hi dis is a wip ok..
+hi dis is a wip ok.. (banner credits to @pixopix on tumblr)